Create an application

 interface IApplication {

-function onCreateJob(uint256 _index, bytes1 _executionModule, address _owner, bytes calldata _inputs) external;
+function onCreateJob(uint256 _index, address _owner, bool _ignoreAppRevert, uint24 _executionWindow, bytes1 _executionModule, bytes calldata _executionModuleInput, bytes calldata _applicationInput) external;

 function onDeleteJob(uint256 _index, address _owner) external;